punk-security/dnsReaper/signatures/readme.md

 If a signature uses a standard template such as [cname_found_but_string_in_body](templates/cname_found_but_string_in_body.py) then there are no further tests required.

 If you need to use a custom approach, you should use the components in the [checks](checks/) directory.
 These are sorted by the domain component you are testing.
-These checks are all havily tested for edge cases.
+These checks are all heavily tested for edge cases.
 If you need to add a new check component, ensure you add the relevant edge case tests.